Harnam Singh Saini

-Harnam Singh Saini (died March 16, 1917) was a notable Indian revolutionary who participated in the Ghadar Conspiracy and was hanged by British colonial government on 16 March 1917 in Lahore for instigating revolt against the empire.
+Harnam Singh Saini (died 16 March 1917) was a notable Indian revolutionary who participated in the Ghadar Conspiracy and was hanged by British colonial government on 16 March 1917 in Lahore for instigating revolt against the empire.
 He was tried in the third Lahore Conspiracy Case trial.

 Background

 Harnam Singh Saini was the son of Gopal Saini.
 He was a resident of village Fatehgarh in district Hoshiarpur.

 Involvement in the Ghadar conspiracy

-Ghadar di Gunj, an early Ghadarite compilation of nationalist and socialist literature, was banned in India in 1913.